Emerald Hill - The Little Nyonya Story

 Emerald Hill - The Little Nyonya Story (小娘惹之翡翠山) is a 2025 Singaporean drama serial on Mediacorp's Channel 8.
 It stars Tasha Low, Chantalle Ng, Ferlyn Wong, Zhang Zetong, Tyler Ten, Jesseca Liu, Kai Hsiu, Romeo Tan, Dawn Yeoh, Shaun Chen, Jojo Goh and Zoe Tay as the main cast.
 This series serves as a standalone sequel to Channel 8's 2008 series, The Little Nyonya, with Jeanette Aw reprising her role as Yamamoto Yueniang.
 It is set in the 1950s to 1970s and centres around an extended Peranakan Chinese family in Emerald Hill, Singapore.

 The series first aired on Netflix and mewatch Prime on 10 March 2025, and every weekday on Channel 8 from 19 March 2025, at 21:00 (SGT).
 The drama became the first Channel 8 series to top Netflix Singapore's most-watched list after its streaming debut on 10 March 2025.
 The season finale was broadcast on 21 April 2025 for Netflix and meWatch Prime, and 30 April 2025 for Channel 8.

+During the 2026 Star Awards, the series had 17 nominations and won six awards.